Wounded Warrior Project Empowers Veterans to Reach Fitness Goals

 “I was really impressed with the communication from Wounded Warrior Project staff members,” Geraldine said.
 “They were very knowledgeable about health, fitness, and nutrition, and I'm grateful they took the time to make sure we understood what we were doing and what we learned.”

-The program was available to veterans of all fitness levels, and coaches offered technique modifications to make sure warriors’ needs were met – no matter where they were in their recoveries.
+The fitness programs for veterans were available to all fitness levels, and coaches offered technique modifications to make sure warriors’ needs were met – no matter where they were in their recoveries.
 Geraldine felt encouraged as she saw warriors helping one another stay motivated.

 “Gathering with warriors – especially from different services – who struggle with some of the same difficulties allowed me to feel like I was on a team again and that I could lean on others to raise me up when I'm down,” Geraldine said.